Villablanca

 Villablanca is a town and municipality located in the province of Huelva, Spain.
 According to the 2011 census, the municipality had a population of 2916 inhabitants.
 The Constitution Square was designed in the 16th century and is located in the towns centre.

 History

-While the name Villalba can be traced to the 16th century, the areas first inhabitants of the have migrated from Africa and became a sedentary people in the neolithic era.
+While the name Villalba can be traced to the 16th century, the area's first inhabitants have migrated from Africa and became a sedentary people in the Neolithic era.

 Parts of the megalithic site La Torre-La Janera are located within the municipality.

 Religion

 At the Constitution Square is the San Sebastián Church, built in the 17th century by the Marquis de Ayamonte.